topheman/parallax/README.md

 ## Headtracking support

 Use Parallax.js just as you would.
-But rather than devicemotion, use headtracking with your webcam (based on the [headtrackr.js](https://github.com/auduno/headtrackr) library).
+But rather than devicemotion, use headtracking with your webcam.
+Thanks to Audun Mathias Øygard for his [headtrackr.js](https://github.com/auduno/headtrackr) library.

 Don't forget to insert the `headtrackr.js` or `headtrackr.min.js` script in your page or specify it in the options in `headtrackr-script-location` (for lazy load).